-Some of the best NYC museums are in historic homes, several dating to the Revolutionary War or Civil War.
+Some of the best NYC museums are in historic homes and mansions, several dating to the Revolutionary War or Civil War.
 Here are five historic homes in the Bronx well worth a visit.
 If only the walls could talk, and tell us even more than the wonderful exhibits.

 SEE ALSO The NYCOTC list of FREE museum days.